Dysart and Dundonald Pipe Band: History

-The band won the World Pipe Band Championships in 1977 and 1978, and in addition they were Cowal Champions four times, British Champions three times, Scottish Champions seven times and European Champions twice.
+The band won the World Pipe Band Championships in 1977 and 1978, in addition they were Cowal Champions four times, British Champions three times, Scottish Champions seven times, and European Champions twice.

-In 1983 Bob Shepherd stepped down, and was replaced by his brother George Shepherd.
-Thereafter the Grade 1 band was able to keep from being downgraded, but won few events, although the Juvenile band continued to win major competitions.
+In 1983, Bob Shepherd stepped down, and was replaced by his brother George Shepherd.
+Thereafter, the Grade 1 band was able to keep from being downgraded but won a few events.
+Although the Juvenile band continued to win major competitions.
 Tom Brown replaced George Shepherd in 1989, and he was replaced in 1994 by David Barnes, who was in turn replaced by James Murray in 1998.
 Brian Lamond took over at the end of 1999, and in 2000 the band finished 9th at the World Championships, having failed to qualify in previous years.
 Between 2002 and 2006, the band placed in several major competitions, and won the Grade 1 competition at the Bridge of Allan Highland Games just before the World Championships.

 In 2007, the band was disbanded, but a meeting of former band members in September 2010 saw the band reformed with Greig Canning as pipe major.
 In May 2012, the band signed a sponsorship agreement with Kilts and More, resulting in a change of name to Kilts & More Dysart & Dundonald Pipe Band.

 Andrew Downie succeeded Greig Canning in 2013, but the band was downgraded to Grade 2 after the 2013 season, and disbanded at the end of that year.